-Kids and Disease Risk
+Kids and disease risk

-Some of the earliest and best data came out of China in this study of 2143 cases (731 lab-confirmed and the rest suspected).
+Some of the earliest data on this question came out of a study in China of 2,143 cases (731 lab-confirmed and the rest suspected).
 In this work, cases were classified as asymptomatic (no symptoms), mild (symptoms similar to the flu, may or may not have fever), moderate (frequent fever and cough but no shortness of breath), severe (low oxygen saturation, needs significant medical care), and critical (acute respiratory distress, dysfunction of other organs).
 In this early sample, most cases — about 94 percent of all cases, 90 percent of infants, 97 percent of confirmed cases — were asymptomatic, mild or moderate.
 Some children, more infants than others, did get very sick.
 But this is a small share.

 It is important not to dismiss the possibility that kids could get very sick, but also to put it in context.
-The data points to children being very unlikely to get seriously ill with COVID-19.
+The data points to children being very unlikely to get seriously ill with COVID.
 This is reassuring.

 Infants and Disease Risk